Psychology of Religion

 Psychology of religion is a continually developing and exciting area within the field of psychology.
-This full or part-time, distance learning course will let you understand why people believe what they do and how this relates to the ways in which a person thinks and behaves.
+This full or part-time, distance learning course will help you understand why people believe what they do and how this relates to the ways in which a person thinks and behaves.

-- Unique course, only taught at one other university in the UK
+- Unique course, only taught at one other University in the UK

-- Virtual meetings are held with fellow students and tutors using Adobe connect
+- Virtual meetings are held with fellow students and tutors

 - You will use forums to interact with others on the course